robertdavidgraham/masscan/README.md

 in under 6 minutes, transmitting 10 million packets per second, from a single machine.

-It's input/output is similar to `nmap`, the most famous port scanner.
+Its input/output is similar to `nmap`, the most famous port scanner.
 When in doubt, try one of those features.

 Internally, it uses asynchronous tranmissions, similar to port scanners